Co-chair, Indigenous Advisory Council IOG, Senior Associate

-A recipient of the Public Service Outstanding Achievement Award, he was appointed President of the Public Service Commission of Canada (PSC) in July 1999 and led the Commission through a period of human resource modernization.
-During this time he was also one of the Champions for Values and Ethics in the Public Service.
+Mr. Serson was appointed President of the Public Service Commission of Canada (PSC) in July 1999.
+He led the Commission through a period of human resource modernization.
+During this time, he was also one of two Champions for Values and Ethics in the Public Service.

 After retiring from the public service in 2003, Scott served as a policy advisor to the National Chief of the Assembly of First Nations Phil Fontaine for five years.
 During that time he helped conceptualize and negotiate the Kelowna Accord.

 Mr. Serson also served for nine years on the Board of the Institute on Governance, including two years as Chair.
 He continues to volunteer for the Institute in the area of Indigenous Governance and to co-Chair their Indigenous Advisory Circle.